Slate. Shoot. Ship. Signal

 Slate

 Slate is where the strategic work happens.
-In film, the slate is the chalkboard that goes in front of the camera before every take — it sets the scene, the shot, the take number.
+In film, the slate is the board that goes in front of the camera before every take.
+It sets the scene, the shot, the take number.
 Nothing rolls until the slate is read.

 For us, Slate is a 10-business-day phase at the start of every engagement.
-We interview the founders, three longest-tenured customers, three closest competitors, and two former buyers who did not buy.
-We read the last twelve months of sales calls, the last twelve months of ad performance, and every public piece of content the brand has ever shipped.
+We interview the leadership team, three longest-tenured customers, three closest competitors, and two former buyers who did not buy.

-The output is a one-page positioning brief, signed by the founders, with four things on it: who the ICP is (named by company size, vertical, and trigger event), what the category is (in one word you want to own), what the single most important outcome is for the next two quarters, and the three opinions the brand will take publicly.
-Every downstream deliverable — the hero film, the ad copy, the landing-page hero — derives from that page.
+The output is a one-page positioning brief, signed by leadership, with four things on it: ICP, category, the single most important outcome for the next two quarters, and the three opinions the brand will take publicly.

 - Phase 02